harcokuppens/CourseGradingWithDOMjudge/TestDomjudge.md

 emails to the recipients specified in the `.eml` files.

 As an alternative to this test mode, you could use the https://www.mailinator.com/ service which provides temporary disposable email addresses.
-Eg. if you instead would use an email address like testperson@mailinator.com, then you can check if the email is really send by looking at the
+E.g. if you instead would use an email address like testperson@mailinator.com, then you can check if the email is really send by looking at the
 [mailinator inbox for testperson](https://www.mailinator.com/v4/public/inboxes.jsp?to=testperson).
-However if you test server is reachable from the internet, do not send credentials of an online available test server to mailinator.com, because the data is publicly readable there.
+However, if you test server is reachable from the internet, do not send credentials of an online available test server to mailinator.com, because the data is publicly readable there.
 Make sure you test server is not reachable from the internet when using mailinator.com.